4d/docs/website/translated_docs/es/WebServer/authentication.md

 - If the **Include 4D passwords** option is not checked, user credentials are sent to the [`On Web Authentication`](#on-web-authentication) database method along with the other connection parameters (IP address and port, URL...) so that you can process them.
 If the `On Web Authentication` database method does not exist, connections are rejected.
 > With the 4D Client web server, keep in mind that all the sites published by the 4D Client machines will share the same table of users.
 Validation of users/passwords is carried out by the 4D Server application.

-### DIGEST protocol
+### Protocolo DIGEST

 This mode provides a greater level of security since the authentication information is processed by a one-way process called hashing which makes their contents impossible to decipher.

 As in BASIC mode, users must enter their name and password when they connect.
 The [`On Web Authentication`](#on-web-authentication) database method is then called.
-When the DIGEST mode is activated, the $6 parameter (password) is always returned empty.
+Cuando se activa el modo DIGEST, el parámetro $6 (contraseña) se devuelve siempre vacío.
 In fact, when using this mode, this information does not pass by the network as clear text (unencrypted).
 It is therefore imperative in this case to evaluate connection requests using the `WEB Validate digest` command.
 > You must restart the web server in order for the changes made to these parameters to be taken into account.